OpenTermsArchive/contrib-versions/Soundcloud/Privacy Policy.md

 *   With your consent: We will disclose your information if you have explicitly agreed that we may do so.
 We will make this clear to you at the point at which we collect your information.

 *   Service providers: We use certain reputable third parties, some of whom may be located outside of the European Economic Area, to provide us with certain specialized services related to the Platform.
 These third parties will have access to certain information about you, but only where this is necessary in order for those third parties to provide their services to us.
-Where we transfer personal data to these third parties, we ask and require these third parties to implement appropriate organisational and technical security measures to protect against unauthorised disclosure of personal data, and only to process personal data in accordance with our instructions and to the extent necessary to provide their services to us.
+Where we transfer personal data to these third parties, we ask and require these third parties to implement appropriate organizational and technical security measures to protect against unauthorized disclosure of personal data, and only to process personal data in accordance with our instructions and to the extent necessary to provide their services to us.

 *   Users of our API: SoundCloud has an open API, which enables application developers to integrate elements of the Platform into exciting new apps.
 Some of these developers may be located outside of the European Economic Area.
 Any information that you choose to make public on the Platform, including your public profile information and any public sounds, may be accessible to these developers.
 Please bear this in mind when deciding what information to publish on your profile.
 For information on how to limit the information that is available over the API, please see the Choice and Control section below.